Night Thrasher (Dwayne Taylor): Early adventures

-Their partnership ended when Silhouette was shot and paralyzed from the legs down in a sting operation gone badly.
-Midnight's Fire blamed Dwayne and became a cop killer and a drug lord to lure Dwayne into a physical confrontation he could not possibly win.
-Later the partially paralyzed Silhouette reunited with Dwayne, distancing herself from her brother's evil actions.
+Dwayne, alongside vigilantes Silhouette and Midnight's Fire, begins an organized effort to combat street gangs in New York City.
+Their partnership ends when Silhouette is shot and rendered paraplegic during a sting operation.
+Midnight's Fire blames Dwayne, becoming a drug lord to lure Dwayne into a physical confrontation that he could not possibly win.
+Silhouette reunites with Dwayne, distancing herself from her brother's evil actions.